MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 3.7.2 (2023-11-08) =
+* New: adds Due Date option to the Invoice settings
+* New: filter for plugin directories in Advanced Status tab: `wpo_wcpdf_plugin_directories`
+* New: advanced tab with Number tools extension code integrated
+* Tweak: updates Upgrade tab extension features
+* Fix: bug on historical settings not being deleted when using most current settings
+* Fix: bug on document variable name on `output_ubl()` method
+* Tested up to WooCommerce 8.3

 = 3.7.1 (2023-10-20) =
 * Fix: bug on UBL preview that forces the invoice creation